Maya Moore

 Moore was the first overall pick in the 2011 WNBA draft and joined a Minnesota Lynx team that already featured all-star caliber players in Seimone Augustus, Rebekkah Brunson, and Lindsay Whalen.
 Moore has won four WNBA championships (2011, 2013, 2015, and 2017), a WNBA Most Valuable Player Award (2014), a WNBA Finals MVP Award (2013), three WNBA All-Star Game MVPs (2015, 2017, and 2018), two Olympic gold medals (2012 and 2016), a WNBA Scoring Title (2014), and the WNBA Rookie of the Year Award (2011).
-She has also been selected to four WNBA All-Star teams and three All-WNBA teams.
+She has also been selected to six WNBA All-Star teams and seven All-WNBA teams.
 The relative timing of the seasons of the WNBA and the top leagues in other countries has allowed Moore to compete throughout the year.
 In 2012, she won both the Spanish league title and EuroLeague title playing for Ros Casares Valencia.
 From 2013 to 2015, Moore also won the Chinese league title every year.
 Moore won a second Euroleague title playing for UMMC Ekaterinburg in 2018.

-Moore is one of 11 women to receive an Olympic gold medal, an NCAA Championship, a Fiba World cup gold and a WNBA Championship.
+Moore is one of 11 women to earn an Olympic gold medal, an NCAA Championship, a FIBA World Cup gold and a WNBA Championship.
 Moore was included in Time's 100 Most Influential People of 2020.